Credential Dumping – Active Directory Reversible Encryption

 Validate the property through User’s property-Attribute Editor for UserAccountControl.

-NOTE: Now if the system Administrator reset the password for the user account, an adversary may be able to obtain the plaintext of passwords created/changed after the property was enabled.
+NOTE: Now, if a system administrator resets the password for a user account, an adversary can potentially obtain the plaintext of passwords that they create or change after enabling this property.

 Enumeration